Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Framework

 We introduce a DAG (Directed Acyclic Graph) structured specification patch, a mechanism that simplifies the evolution of spec-based file systems.
 This approach provides a \textbf{self-contained} description of a new feature, explicitly organizes the dependency changes, and defines a clear and consistent workflow for applying the evolution.

-\myparagraph{The leaf node: A self-contained change.} The evolution process begins at a \textbf{leaf node} of the DAG, which has no dependencies on other patch nodes.
+\myparagraph{The leaf node: a self-contained change.} The evolution process begins at a \textbf{leaf node} of the DAG, which has no dependencies on other patch nodes.
 The specification in a leaf node represents a localized, self-contained change, typically within a single module.
 It introduces new logic and provides new \codeword{guarantee}s without affecting any other part of the existing system.
 A leaf node can also define new data structures or functions that subsequent nodes in the patch will \codeword{rely} on.

 \myparagraph{Intermediate nodes: building on guarantees.} An intermediate node represents a step in the evolution that builds upon previously introduced changes.
 Its specification relies on the new \codeword{guarantee}s provided by its child nodes to implement more complex logic.
-In turn, this node provides its own, higher-level guarantees, forming a clear dependency chain that progressively constructs the new feature.
+In turn, this node provides its own, higher-level guarantees, forming a clear dependency chain that progressively constructs the new feature. \REVISE{ In principle, any modification to a guarantee necessitates corresponding specification adjustments for all modules that depend on it, i.e., these modules are included in the patch as intermediate nodes to preclude potential compatibility issues. }

-\myparagraph{The root node: the integration point.} The root node is the culmination of the evolution, acting as the final integration point.
-Its specification provides a new \codeword{guarantee} that is semantically equivalent to an existing guarantee in the original system.
-This equivalence is critical, as it allows the entire chain of new functionality, built up through the DAG, to safely and transparently replace an old implementation.
+\myparagraph{The root node: the integration point.} The root node is the culmination of the evolution, acting as the final integration point. \REVISE{Unlike the ``tree'' structure, a ``DAG'' structured patch may have multiple root nodes.
+Root nodes are characterized by the property that their specification provides semantically unchanged \codeword{guarantees}.} This equivalence is critical, as it allows the entire chain of new functionality, built up through the DAG, to safely and transparently replace an old implementation.
 This substitution serves as the \textbf{``commit point''}, where the evolution is atomically applied to the base system.

+\myparagraph{\REVISE{Evolution involving existing modules.}} \REVISE{ Nodes within a DAG-structured specification patch includes both new modules and modifications to existing ones.
+A modified existing module is treated as a ``new module,'' which can largely reuse the existing specification.
+If a shared component (e.g., \texttt{inode}) is modified, all dependent modules must be regenerated to ``rely'' on the updated version, while other parts of their specifications may not require any modifications.
+These modified modules then replace the original ones after the patch is merged. }